erhanyasar/klink-finance-ui-imitation/README.md

 The following scripts are available in the `package.json`:

-- `dev`:
-    - Launches the app in the browser in the interactive watch mode.
+- `dev`: Launches the app in the browser in the interactive watch mode.
 - `build`:
     - Builds the app for production under the `.next` folder.
 Your app is ready to be deployed!
     - See the section about [deployment](https://nextjs.org/docs/app/building-your-application/deploying) for more information.
 - `start`:
     - Runs the app in the production mode.
     - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-- `lint`:
-    - Runs the linter.
+- `lint`: Runs the linter.

 ## 📤 Deployment

 - Easily deploy your apps with [![Vercel](https://vercel.com/button)](https://vercel.com/)
-- Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+- Check out [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

 ## 🚀 Learn More